-Hebrew SeniorLife is actively responding to the COVID-19 coronavirus outbreak.
-As always, our number one priority is protecting our patients, residents, and staff.
-This page will be kept updated with the newest information for the seniors we serve, their families, and their loved ones.
+Hebrew SeniorLife is actively responding to the COVID-19 coronavirus pandemic.
+As always, our number one priority is protecting our patients, residents, and staff while maximizing their quality of life.
+This page is kept updated with the newest information for the seniors we serve, their families, and their loved ones.

 Hebrew SeniorLife’s Current Policies

 All our campuses are open for visitation, although specific policies vary community by community.
 We base our policies on guidance from the Massachusetts Department of Public Health and Executive Office of Elder Affairs, Centers for Disease Control and Prevention, and Hebrew SeniorLife’s in-house infection control team.

 Anyone entering our campuses, no matter their vaccination status, including all employees, is screened for illness and a fever.

 With high vaccination rates on our campuses, we are now focused on envisioning what life looks like after COVID-19.
 This includes reintroducing programming and activities, welcoming residents and patients to gather in shared spaces, and changing guidelines for in-person visitation.

 We remain vigilant because even one case of a COVID-19 infection among a staff member, patient, or resident causes us to initiate a vigorous infection control review which often leads to contact tracing, testing of all staff and patients, closing the affected area to visitation, and implementing strong infection control practices to stop any further spread.
 Read more about our actions at our senior living communities and Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham.

 We deeply appreciate your partnership in keeping our patients, residents, and employees safe.